WillCodeForCats/solaredge-modbus-multi/info.md

 ## SolarEdge Modbus Multi

 This integration provides Modbus/TCP local polling to one or more SolarEdge inverters.
 Each inverter can support three meters and three batteries over Modbus/TCP.
 It works with single inverters, multiple inverters, meters, and batteries.
-It has significant improvements over similar integrations, and solaredge-modbus-multi is actively maintained.
+It has significant improvements over similar integrations, and `solaredge_modbus_multi` is actively maintained.

 Read more on the wiki: [WillCodeForCats/solaredge-modbus-multi/wiki](https://github.com/WillCodeForCats/solaredge-modbus-multi/wiki)